FindMySchool LogoFindMySchool

 The school also publishes its own intake timeline for the same cohort.
 For September 2026 entry, it listed a New Intake Evening on 15 October 2025, tours through late September to mid October, an applications due date of 31 October 2025, and National Offer Day on 2 March 2026.

-Because the school does not publish a simple “last distance offered” figure here, families should avoid assuming that proximity guarantees entry.
+Because the school does not publish a simple “furthest distance at which a place was offered” figure here, families should avoid assuming that proximity guarantees entry.
 A sensible approach is to use the FindMySchool Map Search to estimate travel practicality, then confirm admissions criteria via the local authority, because oversubscription rules can change year to year.

 For post 16, the school provides a structured timetable for applications and induction.
 For the September 2026 cohort, it listed a sixth form open evening and applications opening on 12 November 2025, an initial application deadline of 5 December 2025, and induction running 26 June to 1 July 2026, with Year 12 starting in September 2026.